Will I Need a Bone Graft for Dental ImplantsPort Charlotte, FL

 Most likely you will be put to sleep for this procedure.
 No matter what, the area will be numbed with anesthesia.
 This applies to your gums and to any area from which bone is being removed.
 Next, an incision will be made in your gum tissue and a flap created so that your bone is visible.
 This allows the surgeon to identify exactly how much bone needs to be placed there.
 If bone is being taken from somewhere else, an incision will be made so that the bone can be extracted at this time.
 Grafting material will be placed where the bone once was and that area will be stitched up.
 Next, the new bone will be anchored to your jawbone using a titanium screw.
 Other grafting material may be used to surround that new block of bone.
 Some surgeons may also place membrane material around the bone graft.
 Afterward, the area will be closed and sutured.

-Check out what others are saying about our oral health support services on Yelp: Will I Need a Bone Graft for Dental Implants?
+Check out what others are saying about our oral health support services on Google: Will I Need a Bone Graft for Dental Implants?
 Port Charlotte

 What is the recovery time and how will I feel afterwards?